nocaremc/nodex-ws/README.md

 - [x] authenticate with any account (web)
 - [x] list the balances of accounts
 - [ ] send money to other accounts
-- [x] obtain list of specified asset objects
+- [x] obtain list of specified assets
 - [ ] obtain a list of all assets
 - [ ] obtain a list of all asset pairs
+- [ ] obtain a list of asset pairs based on specified assets
 - [ ] check the ticker price of any asset pair
 - [ ] check the buys and sells of any asset pair
 - [ ] check the buys and sells of accounts